fabfabbefa/new-mini-app-quickstart/README.md

 We do **not** endorse or support any third-party tokens, apps, or projects using the Cubey name or branding.

 > [!WARNING]
-> Do **not** purchase, trade, or interact with any tokens or applications claiming affiliation with Coinbase, Base, or Cubey.
-> Coinbase and Base will never issue a token or ask you to connect your wallet for this demo.

 For official Base developer resources, please visit:
 - [https://base.org](https://base.org)